jai-sandhu/jai-sandhu.github.io/index.md

 * Contributed on 3 Comp.
 Sci.
 Projects:
 I played the expediter and secondary leadership role, making sure everything was done on time and we all kept on task.

-* Part some cultural committes:
+* Previously Part of cultural committe:
-  Planned culturl festivals in highschools, played the role of the informaiton gatherer.
+  Planned culturl festival in highschool, played the role of the informaiton gatherer.

 ### Communication
 * part of Associate group at Home Depot where we provide the entirety of the associates concerns, mediate through them, and communicate them to management.